-24.05 Tool Allowance
+24.05Tool Allowance

 A twelve-month maintenance employee who is required to provide their own hand tools shall receive a two hundred dollar (\$200.00) per annum tool allowance.
 This allowance is payable within fifteen (15) working days following the anniversary date of the employee.
+The Employer will reimburse all other work-related tool purchases up to a five hundred dollar (\$500.00) overall maximum, per school year, upon receipt.

-24.06 Travel Allowance
+24.06Travel Allowance

-All employees shall be eligible for a travel allowance of \$1,450.00 per annum.
-The travel allowance shall be paid 50% on December 15th and 50% on June 15^{th} effective July 1, 2005.
+All employees shall be eligible for a travel allowance of two thousand one hundred dollars (\$2,100.00) per annum.
+The travel allowance shall be paid 50% on the first pay in December and 50% on the first pay period in June.